Esther Jungreis: Hineni

 The word 'Hineni' means 'Here I am' in a spiritual sense, a reference to what Abraham says to God to indicate his readiness in Genesis 22:1.
 The name chosen by Jungreis contrasts with the Hebrew word "Poe", which means present (as in attendance-taking).

 In 1989, the Hineni Heritage Center opened in New York City.
 The Center houses a multi-media museum and offers classes in Torah studies, Shabbatons (weekends) and High Holy Days services.
 The Heneni Bill and Jill Roberts Outreach Center in Jerusalem offers guidance and counseling to youths at risk.

 Jungreis spoke at the Hollywood Palladium, the Johannesburg Coliseum, and Binyanei HaUmah in Jerusalem.
 She also spoke to the United States Army and Navy and the Israel Defense Forces.
 In 1998, Hineni opened a soup kitchen and youth center in Jerusalem, offering social and support services for young people at risk, in addition to hosting an annual Passover seder for the city's homeless residents.

 Writings

-Jungreis wrote four books: Jewish Soul on Fire (William Morrow & Company), The Committed Life: Principles of Good Living from Our Timeless Past (HarperCollins, translated into Hebrew, Russian and Hungarian and in its eighth edition) and The Committed Marriage (HarperCollins).
-Her last book, published in 2006, was titled Life Is a Test.
+Jungreis wrote five books: Jewish Soul on Fire (William Morrow & Company), The Committed Life: Principles of Good Living from Our Timeless Past (HarperCollins, translated into Hebrew, Russian and Hungarian and in its eighth edition), The Committed Marriage (HarperCollins), Life Is a Test (ArtScroll) and her last book, Be A Blessing (ArtScroll) which was published posthumously in 2022.

 For over 40 years, she wrote a column for The Jewish Press using the Torah as the source for solutions to everyday problems.

 Esther Jungreis (left) with April Foley, U.S. Ambassador to Hungary.
 Budapest, September 15, 2008.